Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 But mostly, to all of you dear, beloved readers.

 Nothing is ever sure in this crazy business.
 Well, maybe just one thing.
 It gives me a bolt of joy to connect with all of you, hearing that my heroine's strength in the book made you feel like you could tackle some demons of your own.
-Or, you know, caused you to vow never to go outside again.
+Or, you know, made you vow never to go outside again.
 That's good too.

 These stories I write?
 They're for you.